Rugby Calories Burned Calculator

 How many calories does rugby burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 301 calories during 30 minutes of rugby.
-This is based on a MET value of 8.3.
+A person weighing 160 lbs (73 kg) burns approximately 316 calories during 30 minutes of rugby.
+This is based on a MET value of 8.3 for rugby.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of rugby?

-The MET (Metabolic Equivalent of Task) value for rugby is 8.3.
+The default MET (Metabolic Equivalent of Task) value for rugby is 8.3, while the selected training style uses MET 8.3.
 This means rugby burns 8.3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is rugby good for weight loss?

-Yes, rugby is an effective exercise for weight loss.
-With a MET value of 8.3, it burns a significant number of calories per session.
-A 160-lb person burns about 602 calories per hour.
+Yes, rugby can be effective for weight loss when performed intensely enough.
+With a selected MET value of 8.3, a 160-lb person burns about 632 calories per hour.
 Combined with a balanced diet, regular rugby can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during rugby?

 Body weight significantly impacts calorie burn during rugby.
-A 120-lb person burns about 226 calories in 30 minutes, while a 250-lb person burns approximately 471 calories in the same time.
+At the selected MET value of 8.3, a 120-lb person burns about 237 calories in 30 minutes, while a 250-lb person burns approximately 494 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does rugby work?